PaschalisAg/PaschalisAg/README.md

 - Natural Language Processing (NLP)

 During my free time, I try to find a way to understand ancient Greek and Latin texts using coding.
+At the moment, I am looking for a PhD to delve into the subject of Natural Language Processing and Data Science.

 ## 📄 Languages and Frameworks that I use